Aespa: 2016–2019: Pre-debut activities

-2020–2021: Introduction, debut, and Savage
+2020–2021: Introduction, debut, "Next Level", and Savage

 On October 26, 2020, SM Entertainment announced that it would debut a new girl group, its first since Red Velvet in 2014 and its first overall idol group since NCT in 2016.
 The group's name and members were revealed individually starting on October 27 (in order: Winter, Karina, Ningning, and Giselle).
 SM Entertainment founder Lee Soo-man explained the group's concept at the 2020 World Cultural Industry Forum on October 28.
 A video trailer featuring all four members was revealed on November 2, alongside the announcement of the release of Aespa's debut single, "Black Mamba", on November 17.
-The group made their broadcast debut on KBS2's Music Bank on November 20 to perform "Black Mamba".
-The song reached number one on the K-pop music video charts of China's biggest music-streaming service, QQ Music, for three consecutive weeks and earned Aespa their first music show win on SBS's Inkigayo on January 17, 2021.
+Upon release, the song's music video achieved the highest number of views for a K-pop group's debut video in 24 hours, with 21.4 million views.
+The group made their broadcast debut on KBS2's Music Bank on November 20 to perform "Black Mamba", and earned their first music show win on SBS's Inkigayo on January 17, 2021.

 On January 29, 2021, SM Entertainment announced Aespa would release a remake of "Forever", the single originally by Yoo Young-jin for SM Entertainment's 2000 holiday album Winter Vacation in SMTOWN.com.
-Aespa's version of the song, a "mid-tempo ballad characterized by acoustic guitar sound" with "warm lyrics about promising forever to a loved one", was released on February 5 that year.
+Aespa's version of the song, a "mid-tempo ballad characterized by acoustic guitar sound" with "warm lyrics about promising forever to a loved one", was released on February 5.

-On May 4, 2021, SM Entertainment announced Aespa would release a new single titled "Next Level", a dance and hip-hop track with a "groovy" rap, "energetic" bass, and "powerful vocals".
+On May 4, SM Entertainment announced Aespa would release a new single titled "Next Level", a dance and hip-hop track with a "groovy" rap, "energetic" bass, and "powerful vocals".
 It was released on May 17.
 It debuted at number nine on the Gaon Digital Chart and peaked at number two, becoming their first top five hit in South Korea.
+It also peaked at number two on the Billboard K-pop Hot 100 chart.
 "Next Level" became Aespa's third song to chart on the Billboard World Digital Song Sales chart, peaking at number three.
-On July 22, 2021, Aespa was announced to have signed with Creative Artists Agency for their future activities in United States.
-On September 10, 2021, it was announced that remix versions of "Next Level" will be released on September 14, along with a music video and a visualizer video for "Next Level (IMLAY Remix)".
+On July 22, it was announced that Aespa had signed with Creative Artists Agency for their future activities in the United States.
+On September 10, it was announced that remix versions of "Next Level" will be released on September 14, along with a music video and a visualizer video for "Next Level (IMLAY Remix)".